This website best viewed with Internet Explorer Browser

 NORDIC HERALDRY: Denmark; Finland; Iceland; Norway, Sweden

-*In an effort to divide and classify the many heraldry books in this collection we have taken several concepts into consideration (1) the present day name of the European country; (2) significant historical political entities in which some of these European countries were included; (3) the four broad heraldic style classifications in which a particular country falls; (4) geographical location of the country; (5) the primary or official language of the country or region; and (6) the amount of materials published that focus specifically on a country.
-For example the Gallo-British style includes both France and Britain.
-As such we’ve divided them into British and French Heraldry.
-This decision was based upon the fifferenced in language, and the amount of published materials we’ve collected for each country.
+*In an effort to divide and classify the many heraldry books in this collection we have taken several concepts into consideration (1) the present day name of the European country;.
+(2) significant historical political entities in which some of these European countries were included; (3) the four broad heraldic style classifications in which a particular country falls; (4) geographical location of the country; (5) the primary or official language of the country or region; and (6) the amount of materials published that focus specifically on a country.
+For example although the Gallo-British style includes both France and Britain we’ve divided them into separate British and French Heraldry webpages.
+This decision was based upon the difference in language, and the amount of published materials we’ve collected for each country.
 We’ve taken the same approach with the classifications generally known as German-Nordic; and Central-Eastern European Heraldry.
 Because of geographic differences the countries now known as Scandinavia is classified as Nordic, and we’ve created separate Central and Eastern Heraldic classifications.
 For other countries such as the Baltic States of Latvia, Estonia, and Lithuania we’ve placed them based on historical reasons.
 Because Estonia, and Latvia were provinces of Germany until the end of WWI they have been classified under German Heraldry.
-On the other hand Lithuania was a member of the Polish-Lithuanian Commonwealth between 1569–1795 thus most of its heraldry is tied closely to that of Poland rather than Germany.
+On the other hand Lithuania was a member of the Polish-Lithuanian Commonwealth between 1569 and1795 thus most of its heraldry is tied closely to that of Poland rather than Germany.

 This web page is dedicated to the compilation of books that have shown to be of value in the furtherance of research into the science of heraldry as well as the geneaologies of proprietors of identified armorial bearings.
 This collection is primarily derived from four online sources: (1) Google Book Search; (2) the Family History Books Collection at Family Search.org; (3) Internet Text Archives: American Libraries; and (4) Ancestry.com a subscription site.
 We’ve also included some additional websites where you may find more books.